getcarina/getcarina.com/_concepts/2015-10-18-docker-swarm-carina.md

 One of the features of Docker containers is the ability to mount directories from the host machine (bind mounting), but, with Carina, this feature is heavily restricted for security.

-As a result, you can only use the `--volume` flag when referring to segment paths under `/var/lib/docker`.
+As a result, you can only use the `--volume` flag when referring to node paths under `/var/lib/docker`.
 This means that any bind mount should take the following form: `--volume /var/lib/docker:/container-dir-of-your-choosing`.

 <!-- TODO: remove this caveat when Carina releases Docker 1.11 -->
 **Note**: [Auto-creating missing host paths for bind mounts](http://docs.docker.com/engine/misc/deprecated/#auto-creating-missing-host-paths-for-bind-mounts) has been deprecated by Docker.
 In the future, if your bind mounts take the following form `--volume /var/lib/docker/dir-that-does-not-exist-yet:/container-dir-of-your-choosing`, Docker will error out.